 He made his US debut at the Spoleto Festival USA, interpreting the leading male role of Delio in the premiere of Cavalli’s Veremonda alongside Vivica Genaux.
 He debuted at La Fenice with Vivaldi’s Orlando furioso and at the Florence Opera with Vinci’s Didone abbandonata.

-Other highlights include Ottone in Monteverdi’s Incoronazione di Poppea in Tokyo and at the Schlosstheater Schwetzingen, Leone in Bajazet by Gasparini at the Festival Opera Barga, Roberto in Vivaldi’s Griselda under the baton of David Bates, and Santino in the pasticcio Amore siciliano conducted by Leonardo García Alarcón, Acrimante in Alessandro Melani’s Empio punito conducted by Carlo Ipata and staged by Jacopo Spirei at the Teatro Verdi in Pisa.
+Other highlights include Nerone in Monteverdi’s Incoronazione di Poppea with Jean-Christophe Spinosi at the Buenos Aires Teatro Colón, Leone in Bajazet by Gasparini at the Festival Opera Barga, Roberto in Vivaldi’s Griselda under the baton of David Bates, and Santino in the pasticcio Amore siciliano conducted by Leonardo García Alarcón, Acrimante in Alessandro Melani’s Empio punito conducted by Carlo Ipata and staged by Jacopo Spirei at the Teatro Verdi in Pisa.

 Raffaele Pe is the first countertenor ever to be invited by the Verona Opera Festival where he performed Carl Orff’s Carmina Burana in the Arena di Verona.

 One of today’s finest Handel interpreters, Raffaele sang Arsace (Berenice) at the Göttingen International Handel Festival, Nerone (Agrippina) at the Grange Festival, Medoro (Orlando) at the Theater an der Wien, the title role in Arbace at the Halle Handel Festival, Disinganno (Il Trionfo del Tempo e del Disinganno) at the Innsbruck Festival and Goffredo (Rinaldo) for Opera Lombardia.